7 Tips for Travelling to Mexico in 2021

 Tip 6.
 Pay With Pesos

-Always exchange dollars to pesos, and try to find the best exchange rate offer or use credit cards where there is a possibility of borrowing money in a foreign currency.
+Always exchange USD for MXN (Mexican Peso), and try to find the best exchange rate offer or use credit cards where there is a possibility of borrowing money in a foreign currency.

 Tip 7.
 Buy Travel Insurance

-Please pay attention that the company you buy insurance from works with COVID.
-This will prevent travelers from being stuck without medical attention in a foreign country at the most inappropriate moment.
+Choose a reliable insurance company that guarantees tourists coverage of all medical expenses.
+This will prevent travelers from being left without medical care in a foreign country at the most inopportune moment.

 Use these tags to read more related posts and reviews: